SirJson/dirs-ext-rs/README.md

 ## Introduction

+- an extension of `dirs` that
+  - integrates the pull request from [Larusso](https://github.com/Larusso)
+  - allows for querying the font folder path on windows
 - a tiny low-level library with a minimal API
 - that provides the platform-specific, user-accessible locations
 - for retrieving and storing configuration, cache and other data